Providing Divorce Mediation Services Throughout California

 How to Avoid Alimony in 2025

 Spousal support is one of the most complicated conversations in family law.
-Having to pay spousal support post-separation can be frustrating.
-And, not receiving enough Spousal Alimony after divorce, can be very scary.
+Having to pay spousal support post-separation can be

-The amount of spousal support, the length of time spousal support is to be paid, and even how spousal support is collected have fueled millions of hours in court hearings and trials.
+The amount of spousal support, the length of time spousal support is to be paid, and even how spousal support is collected have fueled

 Unless you both agree to waive your spousal support rights, alimony is mandatory according to California family laws.
-But even if it is mandatory, there are ways that spousal support would not be paid.
+But even if it is

-What is Alimony or Spousal Support?
+What is Alimony in California?

 Generally, spousal support is paid monthly with additional payments for irregular income like bonuses or overtime.